 Ayurvedic massage benefits (Abhyanga benefits) are numerous according to the ancient Ayurvedic texts.
-The following 14 scientific studies though reveal several Abhyanga benefits in specific health conditions and general massage benefits as well.
+In addition to that, the following mentioned 14 scientific studies reveal several Abhyanga benefits in specific health conditions and general massage benefits as well.

 Have you had Ayurvedic massage?
 What benefits did you experience?
 Please share in the comments below!